Adalgiso Ferraris: Russian experience

 Among other versions, a 1941 recording of Dark Eyes (by Ferraris) played by Harry Parry and his radio sextet was a hit during the war, and a very original interpretation for electric guitar, played by Chet Atkins.
 Ferraris version is still played today by many artists such as the Trio Artemis and Hristo Kardjiev.
 The song was recorded in Italy by Nino Impallomeni and his orchestra, and by Don Rico and his Orchestra.

 The Great War

 Ferraris was caught by the war in Russia, and travelled via Finland through England to get back to Italy and join the Italian Army.

 Success in England

-After the first War and his marriage in 1920 with Adele Brunelli, Ferraris went to London, where he played with his band, the Novarese Band, and composed and published many well known songs.
+After the First World War and his marriage in 1920 with Adele Brunelli, Ferraris went to London, where he played with his band, the Novarese Band, and composed and published many well-known songs.